BY-LAWS QE THE LOUISIANA SCHOOL BUS OPERATORS ASSOCIATION

 Notice of special meetings shall be mailed to all Parish Officers at least 10 days prior to any special meeting.

 In an emergency, any Board member may request that the Executive Board suspend the requirement that all business be conducted during regular or special call meetings and may request a written vote on an emergency matter.
 The Executive Board shall be polled in writing and a 2/3 majority vote shall be required to consent to a written vote.
-If 2/3 majority consent to a written vote, a simple majority vote is required to obtain Board approval of the action requested.
+If a 2/3 majority consents to a written vote, a simple majority vote is required to obtain Board approval of the action requested.

 D. Removal or Resignation of Executive Board Members and Provisions for Replacement for All Vacancies

 Any member of the Executive Board who ceases to be eligible to vote at meetings of the General Assembly shall vacate his membership on the Executive Board.

 Additionally, the Executive Board. by three-fourths (3/4) vote taken by secret ballot of all Board members voting, may remove from membership on the Board, any member thereof if it be found as a fact that such member has willfully neglected his/her duties as described in the By-Laws of the Association.
 Any person ceasing to be a member of the Executive Board as foresaid shall also thereby vacate any office which he/she may hold in the Association.

 If a District Representative resigns, dies, or is removed from office, an election shall be called at a time and place to be designated by the Executive Board within 90 days.